wui-hong/tp/docs/DeveloperGuide.md

 Use case ends.

-Extensions:
+**Extensions**
 * 1a.
 Spend n Split detects that the person does not exist in the contact list.
     * 1a1.
 Spend n Split informs the user that the person does not exist in the contact list.
-  * 1a2.
-Use case resumes at step 1.
+    * Use case ends.
 * 1b.
 Spend n Split detects an error in the entered data for the person.
     * 1b1.
-Spend n Split informs the user that the data entered is invalid.
+Spend n Split informs the user that the data entered is invalid and requests for correct data.
     * 1b2.
+User enters new data.
+    * Steps 1b1 - 1b2 are repeated until the data entered is correct
-Use case resumes at step 1.
+    * Use case resumes at step 2.

 ---

-**Use Case: UC4 - Deleting a Person**
+**Use Case: UC3 - Deleting a Person**

 **MSS**